 Backdoor Roth IRA Planning: A Tax-free Financial Strategy

 Roth IRAs are a great tool and a basic financial planning strategy.
-Roth IRAs work well and have strong appeal due to the tax-free nature of its distributions and the fact that you don’t have to take money out during your lifetime.
-This offers the opportunity for a multi-generational compounding of earnings so taxpayers can potentially leave significant wealth to their heirs.
-So how can taxpayers utilize a Roth IRA long-term?
+Roth IRAs have strong appeal due to the tax-free nature of its distributions and the fact that you don’t have required distributions during your lifetime.
+This offers the opportunity for a multi-generational compounding of earnings, so taxpayers can potentially leave significant wealth to their heirs.
+So, how can taxpayers utilize a Roth IRA long-term?
 Read on to learn about backdoor Roth planning: a simple tool to save you more in the long-term.

 Tax Treatment of Roth IRAs

 The tax treatment of a Roth IRA is almost the exact opposite of a traditional IRA.
 There are no income limitations when making a traditional IRA contribution, and contributions can be either deductible or nondeductible.
-Whereas, annual Roth IRA contributions are made with after-tax money and are nondeductible.
-They are also subject to income limits and begin to phase-out when modified adjusted gross income (AGI) exceeds $125,000 in 2021 for single taxpayers and $198,000 for married filing jointly.
+Whereas annual Roth IRA contributions are made with after-tax money and are nondeductible.
+They are also subject to income limits and begin to phase-out when modified adjusted gross income (AGI) exceeds $138,000 in 2023 for single taxpayers and $218,000 for married filing jointly.

 A problem arises from the limitations.
 Individuals whose income is too large to contribute to a Roth IRA will often be active participants in a retirement plan, and therefore, can only make nondeductible contributions to a traditional IRA.